Cursive Writing

 • How to add strokes to each letter?

-How to Write in Cursive?
+How to Write in a Cursive Style?

 • Pen/pencil (ink/ball pen)